fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/5_loops_and_iterators.md

 end

 doubler(2)
-2
+# 2
-4
+# 4
-8
+# 8
-16
+# 16
 # => nil
 ```
-The logic behind the above project is this:
+The logic behind the above:
-1. We input `start` = 2 in `doubler`.
-The method starts to execute.
+1. We pass the integer object `2` as an argument to `doubler`.
+A local variable `start` is initialized in the `doubler` method and assigned to the integer object `2`.
-2. We print 2 to the console
+2. We print `2` to the console
 3. We hit the `if` statement -> 2 is less than 10, and so we enter the loop
-4. We print `start` * 2 as per line 173 (as if we're running the method fresh, but now `start` is 2 * 2)
+4. We print `start` * 2 as per line 10 (as if we're running the method fresh, but now `start` is 2 * 2)
 5. `start` * 2 is less than 10.
 6. We print `start` * 2 * 2 (which is 8)
 7. `start` * 2 * 2 is less than 10.
 8. We print `start` * 2 * 2 * 2 (16)
-9. `start` now exceeds 10, and so the loop is exited.
+9. `start` now exceeds 10, and so the `if` statement is not executed.
 Since there's no more code in the method, the method ends as well.
-Phew!